TheGuildofSnails/SpacerTimes-Website/src/pages/scripts/bb-theicecreamman.md

+---
+layout: ../../layouts/Scripts.astro
+---

 # Bitter Bastards: The Ice Cream Man

 Hello and welcome to the historical museum of the Bitter Bastards - brought to you by Spacer Times!
 Watch as the courts of an ancient system try to solve the issues of crime in a civil society.
 Today we have a case from 2096.
 Please enjoy this reenactment by our talented actors, and always remember, SpacerTimes - the only source of true news.